beaubreedlove/FantasyFootball/rules.md

         1. League fee is $200.
         1. Trades are allowed and the trade deadline is 11/11.
         1. FAAB may be used in trades with some restrictions.
-        1. Anything can be vetoed and a majority vote will determine the outcome.
+        1. Anything can be objected and a majority vote will determine the outcome.
         1. Rules changes require a unanimous vote.
         1. People who make the playoffs win at least $50 with 1st through 4th winning $1,000, $400, $250, and $100.
         1. There are 5 weekly prizes of $80 each to be split between 2 teams each week.